Haseeb-21/Web-Project/breakdownOfWork.md

 - Added ability to see friends' reminders.
 - Split friends' reminders into nested lists of reminders to be able to identify who each reminder belongs to.
 - Added a header that says which reminder belongs to which friend.
+- Added a condition to only display friend's name if friend has reminders to display.
+-